glenmeyerowitz/ECEM202A-Project/README.md

 ## Technical Approach and Methods

+Much of the code used for this project was adapted from a tutorial put together by Dr. Adrian Rosebrock [7].
+In this tutorial, Dr. Rosebrock uses a trained CNN to identify natural disasters using a pretrained VGG16 network and adding additional training images for the specific area of interest.
+I was able to develop a custom dataset and use much of the same code to train a VGG16 network on a new dataset and then perform inferences and label video data.
+The efficient use of existing code repositories allowed me to best utilize my time on the novel portions of this project.

+The first step in this process was to create a custom dataset of the training images for the VGG16 CNN.
+I was able to create a script that scraped these images from Google Images and bulk downloaded a set of images that are classified as “rain,” “snow,” “dusk,” and “nighttime.”
+All images should be of road conditions where the ambient conditions match the label.

-The first step in this process will be to develop a dataset of video and images of a variety of weather conditions that may be experienced when driving.
+will be to develop a dataset of video and images of a variety of weather conditions that may be experienced when driving.
 These include rain, fog, dust, and snow.
 Wherever possible, I would like to collect this data by temporarily mounting a camera on my car and driving in real-world conditions.
 However, it may not be possible to obtain images of all desired weather conditions in and around Los Angeles so the dataset will most likely need to be supplemented with additional images from online databases.
 All images will be scaled and sized appropriately to ensure compatibility with the desired camera.

 As necessary, I will label the dataset for the supervised learning algorithm after it is collected.
 Some sources of data may come labeled depending on the database, and I will verify a subset of the labels to ensure they match with my labeling standard.